microsoft/pxt-adafruit/docs/lessons/headbands/quiz.md

 # headbands quiz

-create a charades game with a collection of strings #offset #screen  #variables #docs
+create a charades game with a collection of strings.

 ## Name